 2014 WEEKLY FALL SPORTS SUMMARY

-Women's crew came through with a 13th place finish among 30 entries in the collegiate 8 division of the prestigious head of the Charles Regatta.
+Women's crew came through with a fourth-place performance among 16 entries in the collegiate 8 at the Head of the Fish Regatta.

 GOLF (2-61 overall, final, fall)